The World's Leading Building Energy Standard

 Energy Conservation First

 Passive House is an “energy conservation first” approach.
 The basic idea is to radically minimize heat loss through effective heat retention, and maximize passive solar and internal heat gains.
-In our local climate, the sun can provide up to 50% of the energy needed to heat a Passive House.
+In our local climate, the sun can provide up to 50%, or more of the energy needed to heat a Passive House.
 Internal heat gains provide an additional 15%, making a traditional heating system with furnace or boiler obsolete.

 Gas Mileage for Buildings